pingcap/tidb-dev-guide/src/understand-tidb/rbo.md

 The overall logic of a rule is traversing the plan tree, matching a specific operator (or a pattern), and modifying the plan tree.

 The traversal logic is implemented mainly in two ways:

 1. Implement a method for the rule and recursively call itself in it.
-Logics for all kinds of operator are implemented in this method.
-Examples are [`(*decorrelateSolver).optimize()`](https://github.com/pingcap/tidb/blob/94e30df8e2d8ba2a1a26f153f40067ba3acd78eb/planner/core/rule_decorrelate.go#L122) for decorrelation and [`(*aggregationEliminator).optimize()`](https://github.com/pingcap/tidb/blob/94e30df8e2d8ba2a1a26f153f40067ba3acd78eb/planner/core/rule_aggregation_elimination.go#L182) for aggregation elimination.
+Logics for all kinds of operator are implemented in this method, e.g., [`(*decorrelateSolver).optimize()`](https://github.com/pingcap/tidb/blob/94e30df8e2d8ba2a1a26f153f40067ba3acd78eb/planner/core/rule_decorrelate.go#L122) for decorrelation and [`(*aggregationEliminator).optimize()`](https://github.com/pingcap/tidb/blob/94e30df8e2d8ba2a1a26f153f40067ba3acd78eb/planner/core/rule_aggregation_elimination.go#L182) for aggregation elimination.
 2. Add a method into the [`LogicalPlan`](https://github.com/pingcap/tidb/blob/94e30df8e2d8ba2a1a26f153f40067ba3acd78eb/planner/core/plan.go#L229) interface and recursively call this method in it.
 Each operator has an implementation.
 Like [`PredicatePushDown()`](https://github.com/pingcap/tidb/blob/94e30df8e2d8ba2a1a26f153f40067ba3acd78eb/planner/core/plan.go#L236-L239) for predicate pushdown and [`PruneColumns()`](https://github.com/pingcap/tidb/blob/94e30df8e2d8ba2a1a26f153f40067ba3acd78eb/planner/core/plan.go#L241-L242) for column pruning.

 ## Rules